ScottRMalley/golang-trading-assignment/README.md

 To help with building your service, we've provided some test data in `data/orders`.
 It constitutes a sequence of orders (both `BUY` and `SELL`) for three different assets (`BTC`, `SPOT`, and `CMG`).
-Note that the data is mostly rediculous and does not mimick actual market behaviours, nor reflect true asset prices.
+Note that the data is mostly ridiculous and does not mimick actual market behaviours, nor reflect true asset prices.
 That being said, it should still be possible to construct a consistent order book from this stream of incoming orders.